Structure theorems for actions of homeomorphism groups: Application: actions of on compact surfaces

 \subsection{Final conjugation: normal form for 2-dimensional orbits}

 We now conjugate the map on each 2-dimensional orbit so that it agrees on each orbit with $a_0$ or $a_1$.
 First, by Lemma \ref{lem:2nd}, there are only finitely may orbits of degree neither $0$ nor $1$.
-Let $h_3$ be a homeomorphism that is supported on the union of these orbits and agrees with a power of a Dehn twist on each, conjugating the action on this orbit to the (normalized) action of $a_0$.
+Let $h_3$ be a homeomorphism of $\mathbb{D}^2$ that is supported on the union of these orbits and agrees with a power of a Dehn twist on each, conjugating the action on this orbit to the (normalized) action of $a_0$.

-Let $h_4$ be a function supported on the union of the degree 0 orbits, conjugating each to $a_0$ (this is the function $h$ from equation \eqref{normalform} in Section \ref{subsec:2nd}), and let $h_5$ be a function supported on the (closure of the) union of the degree 1 orbits, agreeing with $h(\theta,r)=(g(r)-\frac{r-a}{b-a}+\theta,r)$.
+Let $h_4:\mathbb{D}^2\to \mathbb{D}^2$ be a function that is the identity map outside the union of the degree 0 orbits and is the conjugation map that conjugates each degree 0 orbit action to $a_0$-action (this is the function $h$ from equation \eqref{normalform} in Section \ref{subsec:2nd}), and let $h_5:\mathbb{D}^2\to \mathbb{D}^2$ be a similar function for degree 1 orbits like $h_4$.
 We need to show that $h_4$ and $h_5$ are homeomorphisms; we give the details for $h_4$, the case of $h_5$ is completely analogous.